sphinx-doc/sphinx/Doc-26/library/test.rst

 .. class:: TransientResource(exc[, **kwargs])

-   Create a context manager that raises :class:`ResourceDenied` if the specified exception type is raised.
-Any keyword arguments are treated as name/value pairs to be compared against any exception raised with the ``with`` statement.
-Only if all pairs match is :class:`ResourceDenied` raised.
+   Instances are a context manager that raises :exc:`ResourceDenied` if the specified exception type is raised.
+Any keyword arguments are treated as attribute/value pairs to be compared against any exception raised within the :keyword:`with` statement.
+Only if all pairs match properly against attributes on the exception is :exc:`ResourceDenied` raised.

    .. versionadded:: 2.6